 Vim is a really challenging text editor to learn, but once you learn it you can program a lot faster.
 If you’re just starting out, I wouldn’t suggest using Vim.
 But after coding professionally for a couple years, you should think about picking up Vim to improve your productivity.

 Vim supports plugins through Vimscript, a fairly confusing and obtuse plugin system.
 Given Vim’s popularity, there are tons of plugins and themes, but it is a bit difficult to craft your own plugins.

 The good news is that Vim is free.
-You can learn more about it here.
+You can learn more about it on the Vim website.